 Vendors and artisans (categories of tradesmen) who could not use a katana used the Wakizashi instead.
 This answers why there were more wakizashi swords discovered than katanas.
 There are more wakizashi swords found in Japan than katana swords, despite the fact that katana swords had more cultural significance in Japan.

-Katana swords for sale are available online, you can have your own and have it deliver into your doorstep.
+Katana swords for sale are available online; you can have your own and have it delivered to your doorstep.